Written by: Greg Ellifritz

 7) People on drugs

 Cops tend to use Tasers on people who are acting violently and refusing to obey lawful commands.
 Almost all of that population would qualify as being “agitated.”

 Calm, rational, and compliant suspects tend not to be Tased by the police.
 It’s impossible to know at the scene whether any suspect’s violent actions are the result of mental illness, alcohol, or drug consumption.
 We also can’t immediately tell who is pregnant and who may have heart issues.
 That makes it difficult for the cops to avoid using the Taser against a member of a “vulnerable” group.

 So who should we use the Taser on?
 That’s a question that most cops should think about deeply.

-For what it’s worth, I have been certified as a Taser instructor since the year 2000.
+For what it’s worth, I completed my first Taser instructor class in the year 2000.
 I have been instructor-certified on the Advanced Taser, M26 Taser, X26 Taser, and X26C Taser.
-I have been user-certified on the latest Taser X2.
+I have been user-certified on the Taser X2.
 I have taken the shock from all of the devices except the latest version.
 I am mandated by policy to carry a Taser every day at work.
-I provided all of the research and analysis that prompted my police department to make their initial Taser purchases.
+I also provided all of the research and analysis that prompted my police department to make their initial Taser purchases.
 I’m more familiar than most with the advantages and disadvantages of the technology.

 With that said, it would be an incredibly rare occasion that I would actually use my Taser at work.
 In my mind, it’s simply too big of a risk for a patrol officer to take in any but the most dire of circumstances.